AryanAAB/MicroGrid/ReadMe.md

 - **Intra-Window Fairness**
   - Houses grouped within the **same price–surplus or price–deficit window are allocated energy uniformly**, preventing arbitrary preference among participants with identical economic and energy characteristics.
 - **Proportional Allocation**
-  - he total tradable energy in a clearing window is distributed proportionally among participating houses, ensuring that **no single participant captures a disproportionate share of the trade**.
+  - The total tradable energy in a clearing window is distributed proportionally among participating houses, ensuring that **no single participant captures a disproportionate share of the trade**.
 - **Time-Interval Fairness**
   - Short time intervals (e.g., 15 minutes to 1 hour) ensure that **energy produced at a given time is matched with contemporaneous consumption**, preventing producers from supplying future demand at the expense of participants consuming simultaneously.